The Cathars: A Clean Church Without Property & The Fire That Consumed Them

 The Inquisitorial Review Board (1233–1321)

 Established in 1233, the medieval Inquisition functioned as a systematic review board designed to eliminate heresy through interrogation, documentation, and execution.
-Unlike the chaotic violence of the crusade, the Inquisition brought bureaucratic efficiency to suppression.
+Unlike the chaotic violence of the crusade, the Inquisition brought efficiency to suppression.
 The perfecti who survived went underground, fleeing to Italy or Bosnia, attempting to maintain their networks in the face of increasing surveillance.

 The last known Cathar perfectus, Guillaume Bélibaste, was burned in 1321 at Villerouge-Termenès, a final deletion from the European database.
 With his death, the Church believed the file closed.
-The thread, in Europe, was severed—or so the administrative records indicated.
+The thread, in Europe, was severed–or so the records indicated.
 But information, especially the kind that operates outside institutional channels, has a way of persisting in backup systems.

 The Erasure Protocol: Suppression Beyond Death

 The Cathars were not merely killed.
 They were erased.
 Their texts were burned in public squares, their cemeteries desecrated to prevent the veneration of martyrs, their meeting places demolished or reconsecrated.
-For centuries, they were known only through enemy accounts—Inquisition records, polemical treatises, the administrative paperwork of their own destruction.
-The victors didn’t just win; they attempted to edit the losers out of the historical database entirely.
+For centuries, they were known only through enemy accounts–Inquisition records, polemical treatises, the paperwork of their own destruction.
+The victors did not just win; they attempted to edit the losers out of the historical database entirely.

 Nineteenth-Century Data Recovery